eufossa/symfony-hackathon-2019/README.md

 ## Testimonials

+> So proud we took part in the 1st #Symfony #FOSSHackathons in Brussels alongside more than 50 contributors!
+Thanks for this awesome #EUFOSSA initiative @EU_DIGIT!
+Feels great to see all these amazing people working together on the future of the #opensource community
+> - SensioLabs, "Créateur de Symfony"

 > It's been great to have 59 contributors from the Symfony, API Platform and Doctrine communities in one place to work on open source projects together.
 Massive thanks to the @EU_Commission for funding such an event!
 > - Michael Cullum, Symfony Security Lead